ghoomfrog/kid/README.md

 So while `!getFemale` is truthy, this increments `nLooks` by `1`.

-The operator's left operand is optional, defaulting to null.
+The operators lazily evaluates the right operand, and its left operand is optional, defaulting to null.

 ## Functions